 Our first overseas trip in 1999 – 7 countries in 6 weeks

-So on our test run to Japan last year, to see if it was doable for us to go backpacking overseas with three kids, we travelled like any Aussie would: we went from Tokyo to Hiroshima and back, visiting lots of cities and sights in between, in only 2 weeks.
+So on our test run to Japan in 2016, to see if it was doable for us to go backpacking overseas with three kids, we travelled like any Aussie would: we went from Tokyo to Hiroshima and back, visiting lots of cities and sights in between, in only 2 weeks.
 Halfway through our trip we had burned ourselves out.
 We spent 2 of our 5 days in Kyoto at home in our undies before we felt recharged enough to keep going.
 Now, travelling slowly means that we’re not racing around to see everything.
 We sightsee maybe 2-3 times a week and we are able to avoid weekend crowds.
 If something comes up at the last minute, it’s fine, there is always tomorrow.
 On our days at home we spend time pursuing our interests, reading, and hanging out.
 The balance works well – we have home days, sick days, and pants-optional days in-between sightseeing and hectic travel days.

 From an educational perspective, travelling slowly allows us to immerse in the places we’re in and gain a depth of understanding that travelling quickly doesn’t allow.
 It provides time for us to get to know a country, gradually accumulating knowledge over the months we’re there.
 We get to know people, hear their stories, learn their history & language, and even take a class if we want to.